Schnur Scale Breast Reduction Calculator

 Your Medical Necessity Status indicates whether your surgery is likely to be covered by insurance or classified as cosmetic.
 A "Meets Criteria" result means your planned removal is significantly above the minimum required grams for your body size.
 For instance, if the minimum threshold is 350g and you plan to remove 500g per breast, you exceed the requirement by over 40%, placing you in the green band with a high approval probability.

 If your result shows "Does Not Meet Criteria," your planned removal is below the threshold.
 However, a "Borderline" result means you are within 10% of the minimum.
-In this case, you should prepare extensive documentation of physical symptoms, such as chronic back pain or shoulder grooving, to justify the medical need.
+In this case, one may consider prepare extensive documentation of physical symptoms, such as chronic back pain or shoulder grooving, to justify the medical need.

 Important Note

-Ensure you input the planned removal per breast, not the total combined weight, to get an accurate status.
+Ensure you input the planned removal per breast, not the total combined weight, to get an appropriate status.
 Insurance companies typically require the resection weight for each individual breast to match the scale.

-If your results are borderline, consider requesting a letter of medical necessity from your physician to strengthen your case.
+If Your Calculation are borderline, consider requesting a letter of medical necessity from your physician to strengthen your case.